prtzl/stm32/README.md

 Or with provided makefile:

-`make format`: formats all source files in root using host computer.
+`make format`: formats all source files in root using host installed clang-format.
-`make format-container`: formats all source files in root using container.
+`make format-container`: formats all source files in root using container installed clang-format.

 ## Extra tool tips